clinics

 • Teach and support school staff to assist children and youth with their diabetes care and tube feeds

-• Complete eligibility assessments for the At Home Program supported through the Ministry of Children & Family Development (MCFD)
+• Complete eligibility assessments for the At Home Program which is administered through the Ministry of Children & Family Development (MCFD)

 Who we partner with